akking/catalog-dockerfiles/MongoDBQueryRouter/1.0.0/README.md

 ### Info:

- This template creates MongoDB replica set on top of Rancher.
-Replica set size starts with 3 MongoDB instances, the replica set has the ability to scale up automatically when adding new instances.
+ This template creates MongoDB query router on top of Rancher.

 ### Usage: